ExgnosisClasses/JavaWeek1/Labs/Lab 1-2 Grokking Bytecode/Lab 1-2 Grokking Bytecode.md

 2023-08-10  07:53 PM                24 manifest.txt

 ```
-To create the jar file, use the jar creation tool from the JDK.
+To create the jar file, use the jar creation tool from the JDK as shown below.
 Check to see that the jar file has been created and run it in a JVM.
 The `-jar` switch lets the class loader know that we are trying to run a jar file and not just plain class files

 ```console
 D:\lab1-2>jar cfm Hi.jar manifest.txt HelloWorld.class